 There are many ways you can obtain help and support if you are struggling as a result of your gender identity.
 If you wish to change your gender, the medical profession can support you in doing so.
 There are gender identity clinics with a wide variety of professionals who specialise in helping people make changes so they are happy with their gender.

 What is gender dysphoria?

-"Gender identity" means the sex we most feel we are.
+'Gender identity' means the sex we most feel we are.
 For most people this is the sex they were assigned at birth as a result of the appearance of their genitals.
-However, for some people there is a mismatch between the sex they feel they are, and the sex they appear as to other people.
+However, for some people there is a mismatch between the sex they feel they are, and the sex they appear to be to other people.

-Gender dysphoria is the term used by most health professionals for the distress people experience when the sex they were assigned when they were born doesn't match the sex they feel they are.
+Gender dysphoria is the term used by health professionals for the distress people experience when the sex they were assigned when they were born doesn't match the sex they feel they are.
 Dysphoria means unhappiness.
-So "gender dysphoria" describes the distress and problems which may be caused by gender identity issues.
+So 'gender dysphoria' describes the distress and problems which may be caused by gender identity issues.